Antoni and Charlie’s hour-long discussion covers the future of the crypto industry, governments, regulation, markets, and loads more.

 Charlie Shrem (42:53):

 No, I see what you're saying, that the business model is based on the fact that the collateral's liquid and if need be, you could do that.
 That's why people borrow money against stocks all the time, because of that same reason, the interest rate's lower, because your risk is less.
 What are you going to do with the property?
 That's why these economies of scale, it's kind of crazy.
 But let's talk about Nexo.
-Every email that someone gets from Nexo whether it's a withdrawal request or a deposit, or it's a welcome email, you mention a few things that you take pride on, and the fact that you're a regulated financial institution and that everything is insured and up to a hundred million dollars, and that you work with BitGo as your custodian.
+Every email that someone gets from Nexo whether it's a withdrawal request or a deposit, or it's a welcome email, you mention a few things that you take pride on, and the fact that you're a regulated digital assets institution and that everything is insured and up to a hundred million dollars, and that you work with BitGo as your custodian.
 And one of my favorite things too, is that you do almost instant withdrawals.
 So it feels like it's a non-custodial wallet.
 Why do you feel that these things need to be said on every page, on the emails, on the website?

 Antoni Trenchev (43:53):